denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

     cannot convert MethodHandle(Addressable,Addressable,int)int to (MemorySegment,Void,Void)int
 ```

-These invocations will produce exceptions because a method type implicitly created from a set of variadic arguments
+These invocations will produce exceptions because of the actual method type and the expected type mismatch.
-will not match the expected method type derived from the function descriptor used to create the `printfHandle` method handle.
 So, the biggest problem for developers would be to keep a combination of variadic arguments compliant with a function descriptor.
 Every new named and variadic arguments combination will need a new function descriptor and eventually a new method handle based on it.

 There is a strong dependency between invocation parameters, function descriptors, and method handles.
-An invocation must always comply with the function descriptor, otherwise, it will fail.
+An invocation **must** always comply with the function descriptor.
+If not -- it will lead to the exception.
 Unfortunately, declaring in advance does not ensure that the code will work.

-## Flexibility vs Simplicity
+## Flexibility VS Simplicity

-The arg types declaring in-advance solution will work in many cases, but not all variadic functions accept a variety of types like _printf_.
+The arg types declaring an in-advance solution will work in many cases.
+Not all variadic functions are like the C _printf_ that accept variadic arguments of different types.
 However, the downside is the absence of flexibility.
-By sacrificing the flexibility we would have to turn variadic args into mostly named args, like in the case of _println_ and _printf_:
+By sacrificing the variadic arguments flexibility, they turn into mostly named args, like in the case of _println_ and _printf_:
 ```java
 int println(String str, String name int age) throws Throwable {
     var allocator = SegmentAllocator.implicitAllocator();